Posted on Leave a comment

 Inability or unwillingness to provide OFA numbers for verification.

-If a breeder claims to health test but cannot provide registration numbers you can verify on ofa.org, the testing either has not been done or produced abnormal results that were not released publicly.
+If a breeder claims to health test but cannot provide registration numbers you can verify on ofa.org, the testing either has not been done or produced abnormal results.

 How Apexx Akitas Approaches OFA Testing